 One approach is to identify genes that confer tolerance to these stresses.
 Wild potato relatives often possess genes that confer tolerance to environmental stresses such as drought and heat.
 By crossing wild potatoes with cultivated varieties, breeders can introduce these valuable genes into modern potato crops, enhancing their resilience and adaptability.

 Another approach is to use genetic engineering techniques to introduce genes that confer tolerance to environmental stresses.
-For example, potatoes have been genetically engineered to tolerate drought by introducing genes that help them conserve water.
+Here's one way to look at it: potatoes have been genetically engineered to tolerate drought by introducing genes that help them conserve water.

 Consumer Preferences and Nutritional Improvement